documentationfor yFiles for HTML 3.0.0.1

 Using a node style as label background

 yFiles for HTML provides a large number of styles for rendering nodes.
-The NodeStyleLabelStyleAdapter allows for using these to visualize the background of a label.
-The label text is visualized using a label style which can be accessed using the labelStyle property of the NodeStyleLabelStyleAdapter.
+The NodeStyleLabelStyleAdapter class enables the use of these styles to visualize the background of a label.
+The label text is visualized using a label style, which can be accessed using the labelStyle property of the NodeStyleLabelStyleAdapter class.

 styles nodestylelabelstyleadapter overview